Emley A.F.C.: History

 The original Emley club were founded in 1903 and were members of the Huddersfield District League, Yorkshire League and Northern Counties East League, before winning promotion to the Northern Premier League in 1989.
-In 2000 new ground grading regulations introduced by the Northern Premier League forced Emley to relocate to Belle Vue in Wakefield, although the reserve team continued to play at the Welfare Ground in Emley.
+In 2000 new ground grading regulations introduced by the Northern Premier League led to the club relocating to Belle Vue in Wakefield, although the reserve team continued to play at the Welfare Ground in Emley.
 In 2002 the club was renamed Wakefield & Emley, and when the reserve team (which still played in Emley) was disbanded in 2005, supporters of the original club decided to establish a new club based in Emley under the name A.F.C.
 Emley.
 The following year Wakefield & Emley was renamed Wakefield, and remained in the Northern Premier League until disbanding in 2014.

 A new Emley club was established in 2005 and joined Division One of the West Yorkshire League for the 2005–06 season.
 After finishing third in their first season, they were promoted to Division One of the Northern Counties East League.
 In 2014 the club rejected a merger with the Wakefield club.
 In 2015–16 they finished fourth in Division One, qualifying for the promotion play-offs.
 After beating Penistone Church 1–0 in the semi-finals, they lost 4–3 on penalties to Bottesford Town in the final after a 1–1 draw.
 Striker Ashley Flynn finished the season with 73 goals, a league record.
 In 2016–17 the club finished third, missing out on automatic promotion on goal difference; they went on to lose 3–1 to Penistone Church in the play-off semi-finals.

 In March 2019 it was announced that the club would be renamed Emley A.F.C. from the start of the 2019–20 season, five years after the original club was dissolved.
 The club were transferred to Division One North of the North West Counties League for the 2019–20 season.
 They were fourth in Division One North with games in hand on two clubs above them by mid-March 2020, but the season was the abandoned due to the COVID-19 pandemic.
 They were subsequently transferred back to Division One of the Northern Counties East League for the 2020–21 season and were top of the league when the season was abandoned in February 2021.
 In May 2021 the club were promoted to the Premier Division based on their results in the two abandoned seasons.
 In 2022–23 they won the Sheffield & Hallamshire Senior Cup, beating Maltby Main 2–0 in the final.

 The 2023–24 season saw Emley win the NCEL Premier Division title, securing promotion to Division One East of the Northern Premier League.
 In the following season they finished fifth in Division One East, before losing 1–0 to Dunston in the play-off semi-finals.
+In 2025–26 the club finished fourth, going on to beat Dunston 1–0 and then winning the final against Bradford (Park Avenue) on penalties to earn promotion to the Premier Division.